 Note: It is important to note that IIM Bangalore places a strong emphasis on consistency and excellence in academics and across all other parameters.

-Phase 2: IIM Bangalore Selection Criteria 2023 for WAT and PI
+IIM Bangalore Selection Phase 2 (Criteria for WAT and PI)

-Candidates who are shortlisted are called for the Phase 1 round of selection which included the Personal Interview (PI) and the Writing Ability Test (WAT) where the candidate is given about 30 minutes to write on the topic given by the institute.
-Following are the minimum cutoff requirements of IIM Bangalore:
+Candidates who are shortlisted are called for the Phase 1 round of selection which includes the Personal Interview (PI) and the Writing Ability Test (WAT) where the candidate is given about 30 minutes to write on the topic given by the institute.
+The following are the minimum cutoff requirements of IIM Bangalore:

 VARC | DILR | QA | Overall | |